ElektraInitiative/libelektra/doc/decisions/deferred_plugin_calls.md

 While called functions could return data using the `parameters` KeySet (or a seperate KeySet) there is no defined moment when the data can be collected.
 Defining such a moment would break the lazy-loading constraint.
+It is recommended to use callbacks passed as `parameters`.
+The callback function declaration is not affected by this decision.

 ## Related decisions